polarfire-soc/polarfire-soc-zephyr-applications/README.md

 This repository provides Microchip PolarFire SoC support for the Zephyr RTOS project with:
 - Sample Zephyr OS applications for the Microchip PolarFire SoC Icicle Kit.

-- A Dockerfile to build a docker image capable of building a Zephyr OS application.

 - SoftConsole Debug launch configurations for debugging a Zephyr OS application on a Microchip Polarfire SoC Icicle Kit.

 # Building Zephyr OS Applications

 This section describes the procedure to build a Zephyr OS application for Microchip PolarFire SoC.